Table of Contents

 You can’t drive Scenic Highway 163 towards Monument Valley without a stop at the one-of-a-kind iconic spot.
 “Forrest Gump Point” is a nickname given to a scenic spot along Highway 163 near mile marker 13 between Monument Valley and Mexican Hat.
 The location gained its name because of its appearance in the popular film “Forrest Gump,” where the main character, Forrest Gump (Tom Hanks), finally ends his cross-country run.
 This area was a prominent setting for many of the John Ford/John Wayne Westerns and other films up through the 1960s.
 The iconic spot provides a picturesque view reminiscent of the American Southwest.
 Many visitors stop at this point to take photos and recreate the famous scene from the movie.

 There are a few places to pull over and park your car on either side of the road.
-It is very typical to take a picture on the road, just be mindful of traffic.
-Luckily, the road was quiet so we could stand in the middle and take a photo with monument valley in the background.
+It is very typical to take a picture on the road.
+Just be mindful of traffic.
+Luckily, the road was quiet, so we could stand in the middle and take a photo with Monument Valley in the background.
 We noted several vendors sold handmade Navajo jewelry on the roadside, and the Forrest Gump sign sat in an open field.

 Where can one find lodging amidst this expansive and extraordinary landscape?
 Within and around Monument Valley, several accommodation choices are available.
 I advise you to secure your lodging well ahead of your visit, as availability may be limited during peak travel periods.
 Be sure to verify that your selected accommodation includes the essential amenities and services you require, such as internet access, dining facilities, and guided tour options, by reviewing the specific details provided.

-What does the Awe-inspiring View Hotel have to offer?
+What does the awe-inspiring View Hotel have to offer?

 Watch a sunrise or sunset in this Mysterious Valley

-One of the best things about staying here is the views of the valley.
+One of the best things about staying here is the view of the valley.
 We started our day by witnessing the awe-inspiring sunrise over the valley.
 Often called the golden hour, sunrise casts a magical glow on the rock formations, creating an ethereal atmosphere.The play of light and shadows on the towering buttes and mesas creates a stunning spectacle.

 The service was great, with the staff genuinely interested in helping the guests.
 The hotel lobby is so big & dramatic with kachinas placed around the central fireplace that goes all the way from the first floor to top of the second floor, & beautiful sculptures, & beautiful woven rugs displayed on walls.There is a gift shop with authentic pottery, jewelry, rugs, and other art.
-If you stay at the hotel, you get a voucher for 20 dollars off merchandise, it already marked most items down by 50%.
+If you stay at the hotel, you get a voucher for 20-dollars off merchandise, it already marked most items down by 50%.
 We purchased a few jewelry items and a kachina to add to my collection.

 Navajo Code Talkers Exhibit Museum